10 Highest Grossing A24 Movies Of All Time: Talk To Me To Hereditary

 Cast: Domhnall Gleeson, Alicia Vikander, Oscar Isaac

-Ex Machina follows Caleb, a young programmer who works for a powerful tech company.
-He wins a competition to spend a week at the secluded estate of the company’s CEO, Nathan.
-Upon arrival, he discovers that he is there to participate in a groundbreaking experiment involving a highly advanced humanoid robot named Ava.
-As the week progresses, Caleb and Ava engage in conversations and interactions that blur the line between human and machine.
-The film questions what it means to be conscious and self-aware, as well as the consequences of creating robots.
+When Caleb, a young programmer working for a powerful tech company, wins a competition, he gets to spend a week at the secluded estate of the company’s CEO, Nathan.
+Upon arrival, Caleb discovers that he is actually there to participate in a groundbreaking experiment involving a highly advanced humanoid robot named Ava.
+As the week progresses, Caleb and Ava engage in conversations and interactions that blur the line between humans and machines.

+The film, which received an Academy Award for Best Visual Effects, questions what it means to be conscious and self-aware, as well as highlighting the consequences and dangers of Artificial Intelligence.

 IMDb rating: 7.7/10